oceanprotocol/docs/using-ocean-market/asset-hosting.md

 Download & save a new wallet (JSON key file) and receive a small amount of AR tokens for free using the [Arweave faucet](https://faucet.arweave.net/).
 If you already have an Arweave browser wallet, you can skip to Step 3.

-At the time of writing, the faucet provides 0.02 AR which is more than enough to upload file.
+At the time of writing, the faucet provides 0.02 AR which is more than enough to upload a file.

 If at any point you need more AR tokens, you can fund your wallet from one of Arweave's [supported exchanges](https://arwiki.wiki/#/en/Exchanges).